isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * a range-`for` cannot loop beyond the range of the container to which it is applied
 * a `v.begin(),v.end()` is easily determined to be bounds safe

-Such loops are as fast as any unchecked/un-safe equivalent.
+Such loops are as fast as any unchecked/unsafe equivalent.

-Often a simple pre-check can eliminate the need for checking of individual indeces.
+Often a simple pre-check can eliminate the need for checking of individual indices.
 For example

 * for `v.begin(),v.begin()+i` the `i` can easily be checked against `v.size()`